SoftBank Group Forecasts $7-bn Full-year Net Loss - UrduPoint

 Under Son's leadership SoftBank Group has morphed into an investment and technology firm, and its $100-billion Vision Fund has taken stakes in some of Silicon Valley's hottest start-ups.

+The company and its Vision Fund have been aggressively buying the world's top tech start-ups, but some have ended up disappointing.

-More recently, however, Son has faced criticism over his commitment to start-ups some say are overvalued and lack clear profit models.
+More recently Son has also faced criticism over his commitment to start-ups some say are overvalued and lack clear profit models.

 The group last year announced its long-mooted Vision Fund 2, again targeting around $100 billion, but investors have been slower to commit this time around.